DontEatThemCookies/HQ9/README.md

 Development work is focused on PythonHQ9+, an implementation in Python.

-NOTE: The compiler is still in its beta stages and functionality is **incomplete!**
+NOTE: The compiler is still in its beta stage!
+No guarantee is made to its quality and functionality!

 The original HQ9+ concept is credited to Cliff L. Biffle, 2001.
 [Learn more about it here](http://cliffle.com/esoterica/hq9plus/)